-The Apostle Paul had much to say to the gentiles about their relationship with the Jewish people, even warning them to not boast or become arrogant against them.
-Paul made these critical points in his message to the church at Rome, specifically Chapters nine through eleven.
+The Apostle Paul had much to say to the Gentiles about their relationship with the Jewish people, even warning them not to boast or become arrogant against them.
+Paul made these critical points in his message to the church in Rome, specifically Chapters nine through eleven.
 I have paraphrased and emphasized these below, and I believe scripture speaks plainly for itself:

 Not all children of Abraham are truly Israel, nor are they all children of God just because of their natural lineage.
 Only those born again of the Spirit of God are considered the children of God and the children of the promise in Christ.

 The Gentiles who were not part of the covenants made with Israel are now part of the covenants and have attained the righteousness of God and the righteousness of faith in Christ.
 However, much of Israel, to whom belonged all the promises, pursued their own righteousness by trying to fulfill the law out of their human effort, and have not attained to the righteousness of God because they did not seek it by faith, but rather by the carnal works of the law.

 And they, unsaved Israel, remain ignorant of God’s righteousness which was His sacrifice on the cross, and have sought to establish their own righteousness through the through their own human efforts under the law, and have not submitted to the righteousness of God which is their acceptance by faith that Christ died on the cross for their sins.